 United Friends School is committed to stellar academics within a Quaker framework.
-Small classes of no more than 16-18 students allow teachers to interact effectively with children of different ages and abilities.
-Peer teaching and mixed age groupings allow students to find their inner strengths.
+Teachers work interactively with children, differentiating instruction based on age, interest, and ability.
+Peer-teaching and mixed-age groupings allow students to find their inner strengths.
 Our classroom curricula reflect our commitment to support students in developing a solid base of skills and knowledge, as well as maintaining their creative spirit through discovery and experimentation.
-We recognize and value different learning styles and intelligences of children, teaching styles of faculty, and life experiences of all members of the UFS community.
+We recognize and value different learning styles of children, teaching styles of faculty, and life experiences of all members of the UFS community.
 Teachers actively participate in the development and revision of each curriculum area in correspondence with state and national standards.

 - To foster self-worth and respect for others.

-- To provide the child with models for non-violent conflict resolution.
+- To provide students with models for non-violent conflict resolution.

-- To provide the child with a well-rounded experience in a loving atmosphere.
+- To provide students with a well-rounded experience in a loving atmosphere.

 - To foster exploration, self-discipline, creativity, and a desire to learn.